The stellar velocity dispersion in nearby spirals: radial profiles and correlations: GALAXY SAMPLE AND DATA

 We organize the paper as follows.
 The data is described in Sect.
 2, the method and details about calculation of the \sigmaR and model-based dispersions is in Sect.
 3\,.
 The results of the radial analysis, comparisons between observed and model-based dispersions and relation to galaxy parameters are described in Sect.
 4\,.
 These results are discussed in Sect.
 5\, and conclusions are in Sect.
 6.

-\section{Galaxy Sample and Data}
+\section{GALAXY SAMPLE AND DATA}

 This study is based on a sample of 34 nearby ($D < 122$\,Mpc) spiral galaxies from the CALIFA survey \citep[][]{san12}.
-This is the largest galaxy sample for which resolved stellar velocity dispersions, accurate stellar rotation curves, and molecular gas data are all available.
-These are the data needed to calculate stellar radial velocity dispersions and their correlations with galaxy properties, which we study in this paper and the following ones.
-The source of line-of-sight stellar velocity dispersions is the CALIFA high resolution observations (using the V1200 grating to achieve R $\sim 1650$ at a wavelength of $\sim 4500$\,\angstrom) by \citet[][hereafter \citetalias{fal17}]{fal17}, who achieve a dispersion uncertainty of $\sigma \sim 72$\,\kph\,.
+The sample consists of Sa to Sd galaxies for which resolved stellar velocity dispersions, accurate stellar circular-speed curves, molecular gas data, star formation rates, stellar masses and stellar scale lengths are all publicly available.
+These are the data needed to calculate stellar radial velocity dispersions and test their correlations with galaxy properties, which we study in this paper and the following ones.
+The source of line-of-sight stellar velocity dispersions is the CALIFA high resolution observations (using the V1200 grating to achieve R $\sim 1650$ at a wavelength of $\sim 4500$\,\angstrom) by \citet[][hereafter \citetalias{fal17}]{fal17}, with a velocity resolution of $\sigma \sim 72$\,\kph\,.
 We obtain molecular gas data from the EDGE-CALIFA, survey which is a resolved CO follow-up survey of 126 CALIFA galaxies with the CARMA interferometer by \citet[][hereafter \citetalias{bol17}]{bol17}.
 It has yielded good quality molecular gas data used in studies of the molecular gas properties of galaxies and in the role of gas and star formation in galaxy evolution.
-Finally we obtain stellar rotation curves and dispersion anisotropy parameters from the study \citet[][hereafter \citetalias{kal17a}]{kal17a}, who use the axisymmetric Jeans anisotropic multi-Gaussian expansion dynamical method \citep[][]{cap08} to derive these values.
+Finally we obtain stellar circular-speed curves and dispersion anisotropy parameters from the study \citet[][hereafter \citetalias{kal17b}]{kal17b}, who use the axisymmetric Jeans anisotropic multi-Gaussian expansion dynamical method \citep[][]{cap08} to derive these values.
+Only 34 galaxies in the CALIFA sample have the requisite publicly available data at high enough quality for this analysis.
+The data requirements, sources of data and samples of galaxies with the relevant publicly available data are summarized in \mbox{Table \ref{tab:data}} .